List of monsters in Marvel Comics: Yetrigar

 Yetrigar is a Sasquatch-like being created by writer Doug Moench and artist Herb Trimpe as an adversary for Godzilla in Marvel Comics.
 He first appeared in Godzilla #10, where he had grown to gargantuan proportions due to being exposed to radiation.
 His name comes from the legendary shaggy men that some believe live in the Japanese mountains.

-Yetrigar battles Godzilla in the Grand Canyon.
-In his encounter with Godzilla, Yetrigar proves more than a match for the legendary 'King of the Monsters' and could have perhaps even killed Godzilla had Red Ronin not interceded.
-Initially, Robert tries to prevent both entities from harming each other but ultimately buried Yetrigar beneath a rockslide.
-Ashamed of this action, Takiguchi temporarily fled in the Red Ronin robot.

-Attempting to get revenge on the Phantom Rider, the Mockingbird led the West Coast Avengers to the Grand Canyon where Hamilton Slade was working on an archaeological project.
-To distract her teammates while she looked for Slade, the Mockingbird set up explosives which freed Yetrigar.
-The Avengers' attacks on the beast proved futile until Hank Pym placed an object in Yetrigar's ear and used Pym Particles to enlarge the device enough to knock him unconscious.

-After his defeat at the hands of the Avengers, Yetrigar was remanded to the Vault.
-In a prologue to Acts of Vengeance, Yetrigar was seen trying to break out of his energy cell during a mass-prison break.
-This was thwarted by Hawkeye and Iron Man who managed to trap the other villains who were also trying to escape.

-After the Vault was shut down, Yetrigar was taken someplace else.
-It is most likely that he was placed on Monster Isle.

 Zetora

 Zetora is a giant monstrous Martian that first appeared in Journey into Mystery #57 and was created by Jack Kirby and Dick Ayers.

 Zetora was a giant Martian criminal who fled to Earth after committing a crime on Mars.